 Shemil was born and brought up in Kerala, South India.
 He first studied for a Bachelor's and Master's degree in English language and literature, before achieving both Bachelor's and Master's degrees in Theology from the University of Gloucestershire, and then an MTh from Oxford University.
 He was ordained in the Diocese of Peterborough and has experience of working in Sri Lanka India.
 He is a founding member and current secretary of AMEN (Anglican Minority Ethnic Network).
 Shemil is the Vocations adviser for the diocese of Oxford.
 He is passionate about helping people to discern their vocations to both secular and religious roles.
 He is a trainer in Unconscious Bias awareness and a tutor in Contextual theology.
 His first language is Malayalam and has a working knowledge of Tamil and Hindi.
 Shemil is married to Becky, and they have two young children.

-Peter and Jonnie are here to offer Christian care for all international students - whether they are Christians or not.
-They do this primarily by working with several local churches and Brookes Christian Union to provide international student-friendly events, such as the International English Club (IEC), and the hospitality scheme.
+Jonnie is here to offer Christian care for all international students - whether they are Christians or not.
+He works with several local churches and Brookes Christian Union to provide international student-friendly events, such as the International English Club (IEC) and the hospitality scheme.

-Both Peter and Jonnie work at several university centres so they are not full time at Oxford Brookes University.
-You can find them most easily at the International English Club on Monday nights.
-Alternatively, you can email them.
-If they can help in any way, listen to your questions, or discuss matter of faith, culture or anything else, just let them know.
+Jonnie works at several university centers so he is not full time at Oxford Brookes University.
+You can find him most easily at the International English Club on Monday nights.
+Alternatively, you can email.
+If he can help in any way, listen to your questions, or discuss matter of faith, culture or anything else, just let him know.

 Michael, originally from the United States, graduated from University of Wisconsin (History, Hebrew and Jewish Studies) and received smicha from Yeshivat Hamitvar.
 He studied and lived in Israel for eight years.